tom-mi/iBrew/README.md

  * v0.4 Brewing on the 7th day (web interface)

 #### Upcoming
- * Better error handling (sometimes it does not quit, and the exceptions are not handled :-)
+ * Better error handling (sometimes it does not quit :-)
+ * it also hangs if you scan wifi too much (luckily it reconnects)
+ * Connecting in console mode... fails sometimes, and after reconnect is had strange data... stupid threads... missing...
- * Brew, heat, formula arguments (I have to figure out what is what, one cup at a time... if you look closely the most basic functionality was/is not present, the network code is fixed ;-)
+ * Brew, heat, formula arguments (I have to figure out what is what, one cup at a time...
  * Time arguments (have not figured that out)
- * Auto-reconnect (pretty important)
  * Web interface & rest api (rest almost finished, web interface still have to create some pages) and introduce webroot & api key...
  * History message is not finished
+ * web does not reconnect added devices (if scanning for kettle & cofee machine does not work)
  * Fahrenheid not finished, please to not use.
  * can't start the web interface twice in console (i probably did not clean up)
- * if you send a message with an if of a response as command it displays the response info
+ * if you send a message with an if of a response as command it displays the response infoiting to send...
- * and the threading code is still wrong, sometimes I get stuff twice... or it hangs on waiting to send...
  * v0.5 Missing Coffee Smarter codes (!)